chidiwilliams/chidiwilliams.com/content/post/building-ayoayo-an-unbeatable-player.md

 draft: false
 series: [Building Ayoayo]
 tags: [javascript]
 summary: Minimax is a simple and effective decision rule used in game theory and artificial intelligence.
-In this post we'll implement an unbeatable AI player for Ayòayò using the minimax algorithm.
+In this post we'll implement an unbeatable AI player for Ayòayò using minimax.
 description: Minimax is a simple and effective decision rule used in game theory and artificial intelligence.
-In this post we'll implement an unbeatable AI player for Ayòayò using the minimax algorithm.
+In this post we'll implement an unbeatable AI player for Ayòayò using minimax.
 images:
   [
     https://res.cloudinary.com/cwilliams/image/upload/v1593958934/Ayoayo_Minimax_Select_Move.png,